 This time around, the only danger came from constant construction on the road and constant rain.
 And by constant I mean every day of the trip without fail.

-We stopped at Mistaya Canyon for a short hike to the waterfalls on our way to Parker Ridge.
-At the ridge, we could see nasty storm clouds coming in and ran back down from the top without hiking all the way down on the other side.
+At Parker Ridge, we saw nasty storm clouds coming in and ran back down from the top without hiking all the way down on the other side.
 I say we ran, but the trail was already mushy from days of rain so it was more like slipping and sliding.
 We both fell at different points on the trail but were able to stop ourselves from splatting an entire body part in the mud.

 The next day we visited Maligne Canyon, which is similar to Johnston Canyon in Banff in that it’s a series of waterfalls along a forest trail.
 Unlike Johnston, this one is a dirt trail which, like Parker Ridge, had (in parts) turned to a MOV demolition-derby style mud-fest by the time we arrived.

 From Maligne Canyon, we tried to visit Maligne Lake by driving up the mountain into falling snow.
 By the time we arrived at the lake the restaurant had just closed and the mountain hid behind the snow clouds so we went back to Jasper to eat dinner and check-in.

 Unlike our last trip to Canada (in the winter) we were able to find quite a few good restaurants.
 I guess the Michelin reviewers don’t ski.

 On Sunday we visited Sunwapta Falls and walked down the trail to the river and back.

 On the way to Pyramid Lake, we spotted more bears.
 First, a momma brown bear with a cub, then a wandering black bear.
 At Pyramid Lake, we stopped in the forest to sit with some young Elk grazing along a hiking trail.

 At the lake, we watched fly fishermen for a bit.